ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 This plugin needs your API Key to:

-+ Purge Zone Cache (When you click “Purge Everything” button in the settings page or the WordPress Core has updated.)
++ Purge Zone Cache (When you click “Purge Everything” button in the settings page, or the WordPress Core has updated.)
 + Purge Zone Tag (When a new post published, switched theme, trashed a post.)
 + List Zones (To check if the zone already exists, and also use it to check API Key is correct or not)
 + Add Zone (When you first setup this plugin)
 + List Zonealiases (To check if the zonealiases already exists)
 + Add Zonealias (When you first setup this plugin)

-Your API Key only store in the `wp-config.php` file, this plugin never store this in the database, and never send this to other servers.
+Your API Key only store in the `wp-config.php` file, this plugin never store this in the database, and never send this to other server.

 == Changelog ==

+= 2.2.1 =

+The author @ze3kr is not using KeyCDN and this plugin anymore, so it's hard for @ze3kr to maintain this plugin.
+If any developer wants to contribute to this plugin, please leave your message [here](https://wordpress.org/support/topic/contribute-to-this-plugin/).

++ Add contribute link
++ Add comments in the code

 = 2.2.0 =

-+ Use the cron job to purge, so now it doesn't have delay to purge!
++ Use cron job to purge, so now it doesn't has delay to purge!
-+ Add Clear Cache button in the settings page.
++ Add Clear Cache button in settings page.

 = 2.1.6 =

 + Support to use KeyCDN on a non-www root domain for some DNS provider.
 + Fix a bug when using setup online.
 + Compatible with WordPress 4.6.
-(Thanks to the [#37456](https://core.trac.wordpress.org/ticket/37456) is fixed in WordPress core, this plugin works in 4.6 now!)
+(Thanks to the [#37456](https://core.trac.wordpress.org/ticket/37456) is fixed in WordPress core, this plugin is works in 4.6 now!)

 = 2.1.5.1 =